Welcome to the Digital Precision Agriculture Lab!

 Passion for open source in agriculture

-Our team is passionate about utilizing Free and Open-Source Software (FOSS) platforms for computer vision, geospatial analysis, and software tool development.
-We focus on designing workflows for analyzing images or any data formats from vision cameras or remotely sensed images using FOSS tools such as QGIS, R, ImageJ, and Python.
-We believe that the open-source culture promotes widespread access, fosters transparency, reproducibility, and ensures credibility and practicality for farmers and researchers.
+Our team is passionate about using Free and Open-Source Software (FOSS) platforms for computer vision, geospatial analysis, and software tool development.
+We focus on designing workflows for analyzing images or any data formats from vision cameras or remotely sensed images using FOSS tools such as QGIS, Python, ImageJ, and R. We believe that the open-source culture promotes widespread access, fosters transparency, reproducibility, and ensures credibility and practicality for farmers and researchers.

 Lab Updates